Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is a batch number?

-A batch is the total quantity of an item produced in one production run that has been manufactured or packaged under consistent conditions.
-A batch number is assigned to identify the entirety of a batch.
-It is also known as the batch number and is usually applied to the product or the packaging itself.
-In practice, the batch number is documented consistently and systematically from production through to storage.
+A batch refers to the total quantity of an item produced in a single production run under consistent conditions.
+To identify this batch, a batch number is assigned.
+It is also known as a lot number and is usually printed directly on the product or its packaging.
+In practice, the batch number is documented consistently and systematically – from production through to storage.

 In this article: